Resources & Job Aids

 Practical Tools, Resources, & Job Aids

-This page provides practical tools and quick-reference guides to support your use of AI in course design.
-These resources are intended to help you apply what you’ve learned across the site, from writing effective prompts to evaluating outputs and designing aligned assessments.
+These resources are intended to help you apply what you have learned across the site, from writing effective prompts to evaluating outputs and designing aligned assessments.

 Rather than starting from scratch each time, these job aids offer structured approaches you can reuse and adapt.
 They are especially useful when you are experimenting with AI tools or refining your workflow.